personalmedia/clip/docs/host-your-own.md

 5. Create a dh-params file: `openssl dhparam -out ./ssl/dhparams.pem 4096`
 6. Copy `rtc_config_example.json` to `rtc_config.json`
 7. Copy `turnserver_example.conf` to `turnserver.conf`
-8. Change `<DOMAIN>` in both files to the domain where your PairDrop instance is running
+8. Change `<DOMAIN>` in both files to the domain where your CLIP instance is running
 9. Change `username` and `password` in `turnserver.conf` and `rtc-config.json`
 10. To start the container including coturn run: \
   `docker compose -f docker-compose-coturn.yml up -d`